earthly/website/blog/_posts/2021-02-11-mitmproxy.md

 {% include imgf src="10.png" alt="Getting a Certificate signed by an unknown certificate authority" %}

-You will be prompted for your credentials, and the certificate will be added as 'untrusted'.
+You will be prompted for your credentials, and the certificate will be added as `untrusted`.

 Double-click on the certificate in the Keychain list and set the 'Secure Sockets Layer' drop down to 'Always Trust'